Ten years ago Doctors joined our paramedics on board the aircraft. Here's what a difference that made to the service.

 The power of clinical governance

-‘We’re constantly learning and reviewing the tools and drugs we use to secure better outcomes for patients,’ Kate says.
+‘We’re always learning and reviewing the tools and drugs we use to secure better outcomes for patients,’ Kate reflects.
+‘We also have excellent patient and family support clinicians who provide aftercare and report back at our monthly clinical governance meetings the experiences of patients and their families.’

 Education and simulation: Preparing for the rare

 Education is at the heart of the team’s culture.
-Monthly governance days include case reviews, journal clubs, and simulation training.
+Monthly governance days include case reviews, medical journal analysis and simulation training.

 The team also opens these sessions to medical students, road paramedics, and allied services, spreading knowledge across the emergency care network.